What is the Law Enforcement Torch Run®?

 The Torch Run began in Illinois in 1986 with less than 100 runners carrying the torch along five legs: North (starting in South Beloit), South (starting in Cairo), West (starting in Quincy), East (starting in Danville) and the city of Chicago.
 Illinois’ first Torch Run raised just $14,039.93, but the seed was planted for future growth.
 The Torch Run raised $500,000 in Illinois in 1997.
 Illinois easily surpassed the $1 million mark in 2001, reached the $2 million mark in 2006 and the $3 million mark in 2013.
-In 2015, the Torch Run reached another milestone when it raised more than $4.1 million!
+Since 2015, the Illinois Torch Run has consistently raised $4 million for the athletes of Special Olympics Illinois.

 Get Involved as an Officer, Department

 To get involved with the Law Enforcement Torch Run®, call the Special Olympics Illinois State Headquarters at 1-800-394-0562 or e-mail the Torch Run Liaison, Sandy Nash.